ircv3/ircv3-specifications/core/metadata-3.2.md

 This feature lays out a command that can be used to set metadata, and a message that can be used to receive metadata updates from the server.

 Clients can set metadata on themselves and on channels.
-Privileged users (for example, network admins) may be able to set certain metadata on other users as well, or set special keys on themselves or channels.
+Privileged users (for example, network admins) may be able to set certain metadata on other users as well, and set special keys on themselves or channels.

 ## Notifications